streamlit/streamlit/docs/tutorial/aws_s3.md

 AWS_ACCESS_KEY_ID = "xxx"
 AWS_SECRET_ACCESS_KEY = "xxx"
 ```

 ```eval_rst
 .. important:: Add this file to ``.gitignore`` and don't commit it to your Github repo!
 ```

 ## Copy your app secrets to the cloud

 As the `secrets.toml` file above is not committed to Github, you need to pass its content to your deployed app (on Streamlit sharing or Streamlit for Teams) separately.
 Go to the [app dashboard](https://share.streamlit.io/) and in the app's dropdown menu, click on **Edit Secrets**.
 Copy the content of `secrets.toml` into the text area.
-More information in [Secrets Management](../deploy_streamlit_app.html#secrets-management).
+More information is available at [Secrets Management](../deploy_streamlit_app.html#secrets-management).

 ![](../media/databases/aws-7.png)